Super Bowl 2020: The be-all and end-all of big game advertisers - Go Tech Daily

 WeatherTech

-The manufacturer of floor mats and other car interior products is back to the seventh Super Bowl.
+The manufacturer of floor mats and other car interior products is back to the seventh Super Bowl, which this time focuses on pets, as it also produces household and pet care products.

+The ad shows Scout, a “lucky dog” treated at the University of Wisconsin Madison School of Veterinary Medicine.
+The spot encourages people to donate to the school’s life-saving efforts.

 Porsche